 As the end of May comes to a close and June starts my best friend and I call each other 2 or 3 times a week to see if we have heard of the U-Pick farms are allowing you to start picking.

 From when I was very little I remember my mom and then my friend’s mom taking us out into the beautiful green fields, with straw-lined walkways.
 We learned very young to not walk on the plant but to move the leave gently aside hunting for the biggest and redist strawberries.

 We were allowed to eat a few but must make sure that we were filling our baskets first and only a few to keep our desire up for more picking.
 While eating in the field is allowed we were taught taking more than just 3 or 4 was steeling as we had not paid for your berries.
 In the car on the way home, you could eat all you wanted.

-While June is the month for strawberry pie, strawberry shortcake, strawberry jam, make sure to make this recipe once or twice.
-It tastes the best when the strawberries are fresh picked from a local farm.
+While June is the month for strawberry pie, strawberry shortcake, and strawberry jam, make sure to make this recipe once or twice.
+It tastes the best when the strawberries are fresh-picked from a local farm.

 How to Make Strawberry Pretzel Salad

 The Strawberry pretzel salad dessert is made in three simple steps.

 - The first part of the dessert is to make the pretzel crust.
 This crust gives the dessert the salty part of the salty/sweet sensation is makes this dessert so popular.
-Combine crushed pretzels with 3 tablespoons of powdered sugar and 1 and 1/2 stick of melted butter.
+Combine crushed pretzels with 3 tablespoons of powdered sugar and 1 and 1/2 sticks of melted butter.
 After you combine spread at the bottom of a 13×9 baking dish and bake for 10 minutes at 375° F.